MolBIFFM/diana/README.md

-Network analysis assesses the enrichment of Gene Ontology terms and Reactome pathways by individual densely interacting sets of proteins associated with distinctive ranges of mass-spectrometry measurements as well as the distribution of measurements across the protein-protein interaction network.
+Network analysis assesses the enrichment of Gene Ontology terms and Reactome pathways by individual densely interacting sets of proteins associated with distinctive ranges of mass-spectrometry measurements as well as the distribution of measurements across these portions of the protein-protein interaction network.

 The assembled networks are exported along Cytoscape style specifications.